alexch/codelikethis/public/lessons/javascript/values.md

 # Lab: Is it True?

 Given this conditional answer the following questions.
-If the check (currently the string `'this is true'`) is true it will print `It is truthy` to the console, otherwise nothing will print.
+If the check (currently the boolean `true`) is true it will print `It is truthy` to the console, otherwise nothing will print.

 ```js
 if(true) {